OfficeDev/office-js-docs-pr/docs/develop/xml-manifest-overview.md

 # Office Add-ins XML manifest

 This article introduces the XML-formatted manifest for Office Add-ins.
-It assumes that you're familiar with [Office Add-ins manifest](add-in-manifests.md).
+It assumes that you're familiar with the [Office Add-ins manifest](add-in-manifests.md).

 > [!TIP]
 > For an overview of the unified manifest for Microsoft 365, see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).